DarrenCoppinger/milestone-project-4/README.md

 Underneath these forms is a Cart button to bring the user back to their cart view to make alterations and another button to confirm their order.

+Orders submitted by customers can be reviewed and acted on in the Checkout section of the admin site.

 #### Search
 A search bar is built into the NavBar in the base.html template and so is present on every page.
 If the user is not logged in creating a search in the search bar will bring them to the login page.